RunestoneInteractive/httlads/_sources/TextualAnalysis/graph_relations.rst

 * Since graphing each country of the world individually is a bit difficult, build a heatmap or graph of how the countries within each subregion reference each other.
-There are about 22 sub regions in the `country_codes <../_static/country_codes.csv>`_ data file, which is quite manageable.
+There are about 22 sub-regions in the `country_codes <../_static/country_codes.csv>`_ data file, which is quite manageable.